 Depopulation is occurring rapidly in Japan as a result of low birth rates and an aging population.
-The number of single person households now exceeds those of nuclear families, with many single person households consisting of individuals with disabilities or the elderly.
-These conditions have led to an increase in lifestyle impairments, and have brought about a number of social issues, including an increase in individuals with dementia and elderly people who require care, social security fluctuations, and crimes targeting the elderly and disabled.
+The number of single-person households now exceeds those of nuclear families, with many single-person households consisting of individuals with disabilities or the elderly.
+These conditions have led to an increase in lifestyle impairments, and have brought about many social issues, including an increase in individuals with dementia and elderly people who require care, social security fluctuations, and crimes targeting the elderly and disabled.
 In addition, the role played by social welfare services is rapidly increasing, while the improvement of residential services has become an important issue.
 Welfare and caregiver jobs that extend beyond national borders are also anticipated as globalization brings about an exchange of people.

 With society growing further complex, and lifestyles changing, the importance of social welfare that provides technological and other means of lifestyle support is being recognized.
 Demands for infrastructural and environmental livelihood support will only continue to grow.

 The Life and Welfare Studies Major is a new discipline that intends to integrate household management, caregiving, medicine, and social welfare to design infrastructure for living that responds to societal needs.

 Furthermore, the provision of high-quality assistance that takes into consideration the rights of both providers and recipients of welfare services is sought.
 The creation of a welfare safety net that can support the current generation is founded on this academic philosophy.

 Living Environment (Doctoral Course)